Which of the following is subtracted from gross sales to calculat... | Study Prep in Pearson+

 Understand the concept of gross sales: Gross sales represent the total revenue generated from sales before any deductions.

-Learn what net sales are: Net sales are calculated by subtracting specific deductions from gross sales.
-These deductions typically include sales returns, allowances, and discounts.
+Learn about net sales: Net sales are calculated by subtracting specific deductions from gross sales, such as sales returns, allowances, and discounts.

-Identify the relevant deductions: Sales returns and allowances are amounts deducted from gross sales due to returned goods or allowances provided to customers for damaged or unsatisfactory products.
+Identify the deductions: Sales returns and allowances are amounts deducted from gross sales to account for returned goods or price adjustments due to defects or other issues.

-Clarify why other options are not subtracted: Cost of goods sold, overhead expenses, and depreciation expense are not subtracted from gross sales to calculate net sales.
-These are used in other calculations, such as determining gross profit or operating expenses.
+Clarify why other options are incorrect: Operating expenses, interest expense, and cost of goods sold are not subtracted from gross sales to calculate net sales.
+These are accounted for in other sections of the income statement.

-Conclude the calculation process: To calculate net sales, subtract sales returns and allowances from gross sales using the formula: .

 Watch next